 The Superintendent may forward to the council names of qualified applicants who have certification pending from the Education Professional Standards Board pursuant to state law.
 Applicants subsequently employed shall provide evidence they are certified prior to assuming the duties of their position.

+If the applicant is the spouse of the Superintendent and meets the requirements of KRS 160.380, s/he shall only be employed upon the recommendation of the Principal and the approval of a majority vote of the school council.

 ADMINISTRATION A02.4244